ERA 2025 Employer Compliance Guide: The 182-Day Rule

 SSP entitlement

 The Employment Rights Act 2025 reduces the qualifying period for unfair dismissal from two years to six months.
-In calendar terms, six months equals exactly 182 days.
+ProbationWatch uses Day 182 as a clear operating checkpoint around that six-month threshold.
 This change takes effect on 1 January 2027.

 Why Day 182 Matters